 Bipolar II disorder:

-Diagnosis needs a minimum two year history of many episodes of not quite hypomania as well as not-quite major depression.
+Diagnosis needs a minimum two-year history of many episodes of not quite hypomania as well as not-quite major depression.

-In this category we can add mood disorders due to substance or medication and medically created mood disorders, also other specified and unspecified mood disorders are there, in this category that don’t accurately meet criteria for the other mood disorders
+In this category we can add mood disorders due to substance or medication and medically created mood disorders, also other specified and unspecified mood disorders are there, in this category that don’t accurately meet the criteria for the other mood disorders

 New Mood Disorders